Want to learn how to how to make six figures as a freelancer? Meet the creative pros who’ve done it in the Six Figure Freelancers Expert Series!

 The first and only Human Factors job I found locally was a research staff position at an engineering college, which was not ideal for what I wanted, but I applied and accepted it.

-After getting my bearings in Albany by attending a ton of events and meeting people, I started a UX consulting business with two partners.
+After getting my bearings in Albany by attending a ton of events and meeting people, I decided to start a UX design business with two partners.

 I’d realized that since I’d decided to make Albany, a small city, my permanent home, the only way I would be happy with my career is if I created my own.